The Rain People: Casting

 Rip Torn was originally cast as Gordon, but was replaced during filming by Robert Duvall.
 At the time, Duvall and James Caan were roommates and were doing a few films together.
-Later, they and Coppola teamed for the film The Godfather.
+Later, they and Coppola re-teamed for the film The Godfather.

 During filming, Shirley Knight was actually pregnant with her second child Sophie.

 Filming

 The Rain People was shot over the course of five months, across 18 different states.
 To minimize transportation costs, Coppola employed a small 10-person crew, which was supplemented by local hires in each of the locations.